Neebzan/vintage-story-dedicated-docker/README.md

 A simple image to run Vintage Story using docker.
 The container will download the server files with the given version number.

 ## Setup
-The setup requires only a directory for the saves file, config files and logs to be defined.
-This mount can be done simply by mounting to `app/data`.
+The setup requires a directory for the saves file, config files and logs to be defined, as well as a user with write access to this directory.
+That user's UID and GID must be set in the user parameter for the container.
+The mount should target `app/data`.

 ### Running with compose
 ```